newfangled-me/newfangled-me.github.io/_posts/2012-04-03-knex-roller-coaster.markdown

 And once I had build this, I made some basic traffic lights out of a breadboard and some LEDs, and made a gate to prevent cars from moving onto the chain lift before the other had gotten off, by taping some red rods to a servo.
 I then programmed this in a basic loop.
 Here's some pseudo code that follow along the lines of :

-    <code> setup { </code>
+    setup {

-    <code> start servo assign LED pins, etc.. </code>
+        Start servo assign LED pins, etc..

-    <code> State open and closed angles for servo</code>
+        State open and closed angles for servo

-    <code> Set the servo to be closed </code>
+        Set the servo to be closed

-    <code>} </code>
+    }

     loop {
         Do the open the gate routine
         Wait a while
     }

     Gate routine {
         Turn on the traffic lights in order

-            Open the servo, then close it quickly (only one roller on the car goes through)

-            Wait not very much
+        Open the servo, then close it quickly (only one roller on the car goes through) Wait not very much
         Open the servo again
         Turn off the traffic lights.
     }

 Around this time I bought a Jessops flashgun (for a much discounted price, which I'm very pleased about), and I was experimenting with the whole idea of external flash, getting the exposure right, angles, shadows, etc. I even (at one point) used three flashes for the same shot at different times: the onboard one triggered by the camera, my old 300EZ triggering my new Jessops one via a master/slave protocol.
-Here's a Flickr Gallery of the results:
+[Here's a Flickr Gallery of the results](http://www.flickr.com/photos/alexforey/sets/72157629703199571/).

-[fsg_gallery id="1"]

 And then, as I usually do, I decided to make a video about it.
 I used my 600D, 50mm f/1.4 and some "arty" music.
 Some people have described it as "veh GCSE art."
 And so here it is:

-[vimeo clip_id="39497272" title="1" byline="0" portrait="1" width="700px"]
+{% vimeo 39497272 %}

 And now on to my next project.
 But you'll have to wait to see what it is (although that might take a while, as it involves heavy uses of other people's APIs, most of which use oAuth.
 And I hate oAuth.)